frederikhandberg0709/blop-social-media/README.md

   - Mute users to hide their content.
   - Block users to prevent interaction.
   - Filter content by blocking specific words, hiding any content containing them.

+- **Edit comments and replies:** Implement functionality to edit comments and replies similar to how it works for editing posts.

 ## Lessons Learned